sskeirik/ROSRV/docs/pandoc-source.md

 paper on MOP).
 At the core of MOP is the idea that all monitoring systems share certain functionality, mainly program instrumentation, monitor integration and monitor generation.
-Identifying and isolating different functionality allows MOP to be instantiantiated with diffrent programming languages and logical formalisms.
+Identifying and isolating different functionality allows MOP to be instantiated with different programming languages and logical formalisms.

 ### MOP Architecture